WHAT IS A LETTER OF AUTHORITY (LOA)?

 WHAT MAKES YOUR LETTER OF AUTHORITY (LOA) DIFFERENT?

-Our Full Transparency - of our fees and payment methods,
+Full Transparency - of our fees and payment methods;

-Our Professional Letter of Authority - agreed by suppliers
+Professional Letter of Authority - agreed by suppliers and third party organizations;

-We would need the following documentation from your business:
+We need the following paperwork from your business:

-Two Recent Bills - within the last 6 months (if based on actual readings or Smart Meter Readings);
+Two Recent Bills (hardcopy or digital) - within the last 6 months (if based on actual readings or Smart Meter Readings);

 Site List - if you have more than two sites in the United Kingdom;

-A Letter of Authority to collate information, to present our findings and new tariffs;
+A signed Letter of Authority to collate information, to present our findings and new tariffs;

-If you need further assistance, we would be more than happy to help you:
+If you need further assistance, we are more than happy to help you:

-Provide a voicemail on 07383 990742, with a clear message confirming your name, business, and a contactable telephone number in which to reach you;
+Provide a voicemail on 07383 990742, with a clear message confirming your name, business, and a reachable telephone number in which to reach you;